James Frost (video director): Career

 In March 2010, Frost wrote “The return of Polaroid,” a piece celebrating the rebirth of Polaroid film through Polanoid.
 The piece was featured as part of the 30/30 series that marked the 30th Anniversary of Creative Review Magazine.

 In 2010, James Frost collaborated with the rock band OK Go and engineering collective Syyn Labs to create a giant Rube Goldberg machine for a music video for the song "This Too Shall Pass".
 The video took five months to design and build and two days to shoot.
-It was shot on February 11 and 12, 2010, in a warehouse in the Echo Park neighborhood of Los Angeles; the final version is one continuous take.
-It was released via YouTube on March 1, 2010 and by January 2023 had been seen 71 million times.
+It was shot on 11-12 February 2010 in a warehouse in the Echo Park neighborhood of Los Angeles; the final version is one continuous take.
+It was released via YouTube on 1 March 2010, and by January 2023 had been seen 71 million times.
 The video was awarded the AICP award and is part of the permanent collection at the Museum of Modern Art (MoMA) in New York City.

 In 2012, Frost was commissioned to make a music video for Dave Matthews Band for the song Mercy from the album Away from the World.
 For the video, Frost used the crowdsourcing method by enlisting the help of Dave Matthews fans via the band's website.
 To carry out the concept, a series of actions were requested, each with detailed visual instructions in the album artwork style that users could download to help them film the required elements themselves.

 In 2015, James Frost collaborated with Brittany Howard of Alabama Shakes to create a concept for a music video for the song Sound & Color.
 The video was nominated for Best Music Video at the 2016 NAACP Awards.